FedericoPozzoli/bahamas/paper/paper.md

 The Laser Interferometer Space Antenna (LISA) [@LISA:2018] is an upcoming space-based mission designed to detect gravitational waves (GWs) of both astrophysical and cosmological origin in the milli-hertz band.
 LISA is expected to observe thousands of white dwarf (WD) binaries within the Milky Way simultaneously, while the unresolved population of such binaries will overlap incoherently, forming the so-called galactic foreground.
 One of the central challenges of the so-called global fit [@Katz:2025] is to jointly model both the resolvable and unresolvable WD populations.
 In particular, reconstructing the galactic foreground is extremely difficult due to both computational and modeling complexities.
 In this article, we introduce `bahamas`, a tool designed to address some of these challenges from a global fit perspective.
+Additionally, we emphasize that accurately modeling the galactic foreground also has applications in preliminary low-latency detection of massive black hole binaries [@Cornish:2022], which are crucial for advancing multimessenger astronomy.

 # Statement of need

 The main idea behind the global fit algorithm is to use a Blocked Gibbs sampling technique to jointly analyze different GW sources, including stochastic backgrounds, instrumental noise, and the galactic foreground.
 LISA is expected to sample data at $\sim 5\mathrm{s}$, with a nominal mission duration of four years.
 This results in an extremely large dataset for a full-band analysis of the stochastic components.
 Consequently, computational cost becomes a significant concern for the stochastic sector.
 Traditional sampling techniques, such as nested sampling or standard Markov Chain Monte Carlo (MCMC), might become prohibitively slow for this task.
-To address this issue, bahamas employs the No-U-Turn Sampler (NUTS) [@Hoffman:2011], an adaptive variant of Hamiltonian MCMC, which significantly enhances sampling efficiency.
+To address this issue, `bahamas` employs the No-U-Turn Sampler (NUTS) [@Hoffman:2011], an adaptive variant of Hamiltonian MCMC, which significantly enhances sampling efficiency.
 It uses the implementation provided by NumPyro [@Phan:2019], which is totally based in JAX, enabling possibly convenient migration to GPU/TPU architectures GPU/TPU architecture [@Bradbury:2018].

 Another issue in the reconstruction of the Galactic foreground is its non-stationary nature.
 Specifically, the Galactic foreground behaves as a cyclostationary process—a stochastic process with time-dependent periodic properties.
 This arises from the coupling between the highly anisotropic distribution of unresolved WDs in the Galaxy and the annually varying antenna pattern of LISA.
 The cyclostationarity is especially evident in the time domain, where the Galactic foreground displays pronounced modulation.
 Thus, even when the data are divided into chunks to mitigate non-stationarity, the spectral amplitude can still vary inconsistently between chunks.
 There are currently no global fit pipelines accounting for this feature.
 In `bahamas`, we adopt a time-frequency approach that incorporates the modulation proposed in [@Buscicchio:2024] to model the evolution of spectral amplitude in chunks.
 The key advantage of this approach is the use of a parameterizable modulation that is both analytical and computationally efficient to evaluate.